eclipse-sw360/sw360/README.md

 * Database: we store software components and metadata about them in CouchDB.
 * Rest: this REST API provides access to project resources for external integration.

-The reference platform is the Ubuntu server 18.04 (which is an LTS version).
+The reference platform is the Ubuntu server 20.04 (which is an LTS version) as it is supported in sw360vagrant.
 However, it runs well on other OSes (see below).

 ### Project structure